 - an identity document – valid passport or valid driving licence or full birth certificate supported by other evidence of current name.
 If you bring a birth certificate and have been married or in a civil partnership before, please also bring your marriage or civil partnership certificate(s) to show the link between your birth name and current name.

 - evidence of your nationality – valid passport.
-If you do not have a passport, please contact one of our registration offices for further information.
+If you do not have a passport, please contact one of our register offices for further information.

 - proof of your address – bank statement or utility bill dated within the last three months.
 A UK Driving Licence is not proof of nationality or proof of address as it doesn't have a date recorded.